Specialization map for quiver Grassmannians: Introduction

+Unusually, the restriction to Dynkin quivers in Theorem~\ref{Thm:MainIntro} is not due to the fact that they admit a finite number of orbits, but on the fact that orbit closures of Dynkin quivers are unibranch \cite{Zwara-unibranch}.
+In particular, the proof of part (i) generalizes to all representation varieties of algebras where this is known.

+For simplicity, in the introduction we formulate Theorem~\ref{Thm:MainIntro} using exit paths but we do not explicitly use them in this paper.
+Instead, we define a specialization map concretely using neighborhoods of the points (see Theorem/Definition~\ref{Def:Specialization}).
+This corresponds exactly to the construction of \cite[Theorem~1.2]{Tr}.

 The proof of the surjectivity of specialization is obtained by reducing to minimal degenerations, then using a result of Bongartz on minimal degenerations and applying a suitably generalized version of the reduction theorem of \cite[Theorem~24]{CEFR}, to obtain an $\alpha$-partition for which the specialization maps of the single parts are readily determined.
-This procedure thus yields a comparison theorem between the cohomologies of the quiver Grassmannians of a pair of representations consisting in a minimal degeneration.
-This result states that such a specialization map is surjective and the associated graded of its kernel with respect to a suitable filtration is described.
+This procedure thus yields a comparison theorem between the cohomologies of the quiver Grassmannians of a pair of representations relative to a minimal degeneration.
+We prove that such a specialization map is surjective and we describe the associated graded of its kernel with respect to a suitable filtration. \begin{cor} Let $\Q$ be a quiver of type $A_n$, let $\mathbf{e},\mathbf{d}\in\ZZ_{\geq0}^n$ be two dimension vectors, let $M$ be a $\Q$-representation of dimension vector $\mathbf{d}$ and let $\mathbf{0}_\mathbf{d}$ denote the semisimple representation of dimension vector $\mathbf{d}$.
+Then the inclusion $\Gr_\ee(M)\subset \Gr_\ee(\mathbf{0}_\mathbf{d})=\prod_{i=1}^n\Gr_{\ee_i}(\CC^{\mathbf{d}_i})$ induces a canonical surjective morphism of graded algebras